wspowell/context/README.md

 Golang `context.Context` is a feature that is easily abused.
 A `context.Context` should only be used for immutable data and are meant to be passed between API boundaries (and therefore must be thread safe).
 However, it is extremely tempting (and easy) to violate this contract and use it as a generic variable store for values used throughout an goroutines lifetime.

 `context.Context` attempts to address these issues.
 A `context.Context` is both a `context.Context` and a variable store for goroutine local data.
 The difference is that `context.Context` provides behavior to localize data to the goroutine.
 Localized data is not thread safe and must never be sent across API boundaries.
 Localizing a context to a goroutine will cut out the local data and only allow access to the immutable context data.
-If localized data implements `Localize() interface{}`, then the value will be cloned in the localized context. `Localize() interface{}` must return a thread safe value.
+If localized data implements `Localize() any`, then the value will be cloned in the localized context. `Localize() any` must return a thread safe value.

 ## Building